-Blue-9 Hosts KLIMB Classic Dog Competition in Maquoketa
+Blue-9 hosts KLIMB Classic Dog Competition in Maquoketa

-MAQUOKETA, Iowa — Blue-9 Pet Products hosted its second annual KLIMB Classic Dog Competition in Maquoketa Sunday.
+MAQUOKETA, Iowa — Blue-9 Pet Products hosted its second annual KLIMB Classic Dog Competition in Maquoketa on Sunday, July 18 at the Jackson County Fairgrounds.

 "There's some pretty incredible sports out here for a wide variety of different dog breeds," said Jamie Popper, Blue-9 business development manager.